Crude oil is getting smoked

-On Wednesday afternoon, West Texas Intermediate crude oil futures in New York fell more than 3% to as low as $US44.47 per barrel.
+West Texas Intermediate crude futures in New York fell nearly 3% to as low as $US40.11 per barrel.

-Earlier, the Energy Information Admistration released its latest short-term energy outlook.
-The EIA estimated that US oil production fell by 140,000 barrels in August compared to the previous month.
-It pegged its WTI forecast at $US49 per barrel for 2015, and $US44 per barrel next year.
+The slide towards the $US40 per barrel level gained momentum earlier this week after the Energy Information Administration reported a larger-than-expected build in crude inventories last week.

-It also noted that the current value of futures and options contracts that expire in December indicate that the market expects oil prices anywhere between $US32 and $US73 per barrel in December.
+This added to signs that the oil market remains oversupplied, as the 12-member oil cartel OPEC continues to pump at an unrelenting pace.

 Business Insider Emails & Alerts